 Containing the Coronavirus

-As of late July, the coronavirus had infected more than 16 million people globally and killed more than 650,000 individuals.
+The coronavirus has infected millions of people worldwide.
 About a quarter of all known infections and deaths have been in the U.S.

 Many state leaders have requested assistance from the federal government.
 In some areas, medical workers have not had enough supplies to treat patients safely and hospitals have been overwhelmed with patients.
 Testing for the virus has been slow and inadequate, experts say.

 At the same time, in an effort to boost the struggling economy, many states that had been temporarily shut down have moved to reopen quickly, something the president has encouraged.
 Health experts have continued to caution that reopening too early could lead to new outbreaks.
 Indeed, many states that reopened businesses have seen a dangerous spike in cases.
 Some states have had to pause their reopening plans as cases mounted.